jakub-krajewski/linux-netcore/README.md

-some tests around netocore on linux
+some tests around dotnetcore on linux